Mxyuki/AMQ-Scripts/README.md

 To change the number of saved DM just change the value of `numberSaved` to the number of dm you want saved + 1.

+# AMQ Update List

+AMQ Update List is a script that will update your list each time you log on amq, so you always get the last anime you watched in your list.

+To activate the Auto Update of one of your list, just go in `Settings` > `Anime List` > `Check the Checkbox of the list you want`

 # AMQ Change Picture

 AMQ Change Picture is a script that change your amq picture, In the bottom rightcorner, in lobbys and in your profile